-Note 15 February 2014: This project is workable but I'm no longer developing anything for AVR.
+Note 15 February 2014: This project is workable but I'm no longer developing very much for AVR.
 The best alternative option is the Open Programmer Project by A. Maccione (see below) which covers both PIC and AVR extensively, although development has not progressed since July 2013.

 For microcontrollers that have a UART, programming can be done through a PC serial port using the bootloader.
 This makes programming even simpler, particularly for PCs and laptops that do not have a parallel port.
 For those without a serial port, a commercially available USB to serial adaptor can be used.

 Atmel's application note AVR109 describes a bootloader that uses the UART to communicate FLASH programming instructions.
 They also provide some sample code in C that allows the programming of FLASH, EEPROM, and lock bits.
-Note that the AVR109 bootloader does not support the programming of fuses which for safety cannot be changed by the bootloader.
+Note that the AVR109 bootloader does not support the programming of fuses, which for safety cannot be changed by the self programming features of the AVR.
 The communication protocol used is compatible with the AVRPROG programming software.
 After loading this into the bootloader section, the device can be configured so that on reset the program counter starts at the bootloader, and programmer software can program the FLASH memory.

 The ATMEL example bootloader program proposes the use of a port pin on the microcontroller to signal whether to execute the bootloader program or to jump directly to the application.
 This allows a user to set a jumper on the microcontroller card that pulls the pin low when programming of the FLASH is needed.

 Although the AVR109 code is freely available, Atmel has not released it under a clear open source licence.
-As such the modified code will not be reproduced here.
-Later I may write my own bootloader or find another suitable source, however it turns out to be difficult to produce more compact C code than that provided in Atmel's sample.
-There are assembler versions of the bootloader available (e.g. that by Herbert Dingfelder) that take up less space, however assembler code is less readable and potentially less general than a higher level lenguage.
-The changes made to the code are quite reasonable and simple (most are corrections to perceived minor deficiencies):
+As such the modified code will not be provided here.
+Writing another bootloader is probably not worthwhile as it turns out to be difficult to produce more compact C code than that provided in Atmel's sample.
+There are assembler versions of the bootloader available (e.g. that by Herbert Dingfelder) that take up less space, however assembler code is less readable and potentially less portable than a higher level lenguage.
+The changes made to the code AVR109 are quite simple, most being corrections to perceived minor deficiencies:

 To allow the application to